amirrezashaeiri/TEST/README.md

 ### 3. Medical Datasets

-- For each dataset you can find the data in `/MEDICAL/data/`.
+- For each dataset, you can find the data in `/MEDICAL/data/`.
-- For each dataset you can use the corresponding jupyter notebook in `/MEDICAL/` for reproducing the results.
+- For each dataset, you can use the corresponding Jupyter notebook in `/MEDICAL/` for reproducing the results.
-- For each dataset you can also check `/MEDICAL/results/` to see our results.
+- For each dataset, you can also check `/MEDICAL/results/` to see our results.